opiod addiction treatment in south carolina

 The opioid crisis is the second biggest health crisis in the U.S. (next to Covid-19) and the number of reported addictions and deaths connected to these drugs is staggering.
-Over 65% of all drug-related deaths in the U.S. are attributed to opioids, with more than 125 people losing their lives each day to it.
+Over 65% of all drug-related deaths in the U.S. are attributed to opioids, with nearly 200 Americans losing their lives each day to it.
 According to the National Institute of Health, "Addiction to opioids – prescription pain relievers, heroin, and synthetic opioids such as fentanyl – is a national crisis."
 Opioids are prescription drugs that are typically designed to treat pain, either after surgical procedures, or to aid with certain medical conditions.
-Some of the more common opioids are Fentanyl, hydrocodone, and oxycodone.
+Some of the more common prescription opioids are fentanyl, tramadol, hydrocodone, and oxycodone.

 HOW OPIOID ADDICTION HAPPENS